madixiu/PricePal-PWA/README.md

 # Rima PWA

 ## Changelog
-- [x] small fonts in mobile should be larger
+- [x] Small fonts in mobile should be larger
-- [x] remve the second from the date
+- [x] Remove the seconds from the date
-- [ ] change comes under prices
+- [ ] Change "comes" under prices
-- [x] persian and english in table header home together
+- [x] Persian and English in table header home together
-- [x] numbers only english
+- [x] Numbers only in English
-- [x] order change in currency :  lir dollar euro pond canadaian dollar aust dollar
+- [x] Order change in currency: Lir, Dollar, Euro, Pound, Canadian Dollar, Australian Dollar
-- [x] spound english to pound
+- [x] Spound English changed to Pound
-- [x] lir turkey to lir
+- [x] Lir Turkey changed to Lir
-- [x] us dollar to dollar
+- [x] US Dollar changed to Dollar
-- [ ] dashboard changes for all not just euro and dollar
+- [ ] Dashboard changes for all currencies, not just Euro and Dollar
-- [ ] add a page for calculator
+- [ ] Add a page for a calculator
-- [ ] home live
+- [ ] Home live
-- [x] language only persian
+- [x] Language only in Persian
-- [x] remove language changer
+- [x] Remove language changer
-- [x] remove material-ui-popup-state package
+- [x] Remove material-ui-popup-state package
-- [x] remove i18n package
+- [x] Remove i18n package